ANDROIDHASSAN/AI-Wallah/README.md

-Add a geminim api key in the end of constants.js for expecting a answer
+Add your gemini api key by going to google ai studio **(https://aistudio.google.com/app/apikey)** in the end of constants.js for expecting a answer